RaresTudorache/FNLP/README.md

 # Description

-This repository contains labs from the Fondations of Natural Language Processing course.
+This repository contains labs from the Foundations of Natural Language Processing course.